-In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
-This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
-The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+GASB Statement No. 84, Fiduciary Activities (GASB 84), establishes criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria generally is on 1) whether a government is controlling the assets of the fiduciary activity and 2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+This statement is effective for the District for the year ended June 30, 2021 and the impact has not yet been determined.